-1. How to determine the length?
-(Table)
+1. How to determine length?
+(Golden rule and table)

 | Your height (cm) | Recommended pole length (cm) |